 A financial advisor is a valuable asset in helping you weigh the various benefits and drawbacks of each policy that are available to you.
 For a free, no-obligation quote, we encourage you to fill out the form above, and our qualified financial advisors would be happy to help you make the right decision.

 Quitting smoking is a clear sign to insurers that you are serious about improving your health and lifestyle choices.
 Although insurers handle the definition of a non-smoker in different ways, you typically need to have stopped the habit for at least 12 months in order to qualify for non-smoker rates.

 When compared to non-smokers, the average smoking rate for an insurance plan can be anywhere from 20%-50% higher depending on the plan type and coverage length.
 As a smoker trying to quit, don’t lie on your application to try and get better rates, it won't help you in the long run.
 Instead, purchase a plan to have temporarily as you are quitting the habit and reapply for more affordable coverage once you have gone a year without smoking.

 Don't be afraid to ask any questions you may have when purchasing a life insurance policy.
 Always have some questions prepared and bring them to your next meeting with a professional to help clear up any uncertainties or concerns.

-In order get the most out of your plan, you should be asking about additional riders, premium payment structures, and even your death benefit.
+In order to get the most out of your plan, you should be asking about additional riders, premium payment structures, and even your death benefit.
 Never purchase a policy assuming certain aspects of the policy you are buying, always get clarification.